 Every year, we spend money on stuff.
-Some stuff is necessary, like food and Netflix, while other stuff is not so much.
-This year, I decided to look back at some of the best (and later, the other) things that I spent money on in 2017.
+Some stuff is necessary, like food and Disney +, while other stuff is not so much.
+This year, I again will look back at some of the best things that I spent money on in 2019.

 How about you?
 Think back over the last 12 months and let me know what some of the best things you bought were.